simeononsecurity/simeononsecurity.ch/content/guides/windows-system-info-management-guide/index.en.md

 ## Performing Shutdown and Restart using shutdown Command

 Shutting down or restarting a computer is a routine yet crucial task.
-The **shutdown** command empowers you to perform these actions effortlessly.
+The **shutdown** command helps you to perform these actions effortlessly.
 To **shut down** the computer immediately, open a command prompt and enter:

 ```bash
 shutdown /s /f /t 0